ystia/yorc/doc/bootstrap.rst

 Bootstrapping the setup using a configuration file
 --------------------------------------------------

-You can bootstrap the setup using a configuration file running :
+You can bootstrap the setup using a configuration file running:

 .. parsed-literal::

     ./yorc bootstrap --values <path to configuration file> [--review]